Watch five Jungle documentaries from the 90s

 A long long time ago in a galaxy far far away the BBC amongst others made documentaries about Jungle music.
 Now only a few ancient relics exist about this behemoth of the British underground music scene.

-D: Following on from a post a few weeks back on the ’96 documentary Universal Techno we got Peckham’s KidChameleon to take a look into the Jungle and Drum & Bass documentaries from back in the 90s.
+Following on from a post a few weeks back on the ’96 documentary Universal Techno we asked Peckham’s KidChameleon to look into the Jungle and Drum & Bass documentaries from back in the 90s.

 I first came across Jungle a long time after everyone else.
 At a house party in high school in 2002, long after the scene had died off and dissapeared back underground.
 It was of course Super Sharp Shooter being played on the stereo on CD (remember those?).
 At the time its bigger, louder younger brother drum and bass stormed into pole position.
 With artists like Pendulum taking it to new heights and picking up the baton from their forebears.